scds/github-pages/lessons/lesson2.md

 - Create folders and files.
 - Create and edit a markdown file.

+## So... what is GitHub?

+GitHub is a lot of of things.

 ## Create a new GitHub repository
 A repository is a container for related materials (i.e. folders and files), that allows for them to be managed (stored, version-tracked) and shared together.
 Usually, you create a separate repository for each project that you are working on.
 [Here are the New York Times' GitHub repositories](https://github.com/nytimes), for example.